 Another forest section, this time with glittering mud and stones, ended at the rather grand São Romão church and monastery and steps up to a sanctuary.
 The azulejo panels that line the steps apparently depict the stages of the cross and other biblical scenes but I decided to conserve my energy rather than climb unnecessary steps.

-After that came more country lanes interspersed with villages, an unusual shrine to a murdered man and a downhill stretch towards the river.
+After that came more country lanes interspersed with villages, an intriguing shrine to a murdered man and a downhill stretch towards the river.

 The Eiffel bridge across the River Lima is possibly the longest I’ve ever crossed on foot.
 Apparently, it’s just under 600 metres but it felt much longer, partly due to the force of the wind coming from the ocean (I wouldn’t fancy it in bad weather!) and partly because of the extremely narrow pavement and constant stream of traffic.
 The views downstream and of Viana do Castelo are due compensation though.